pdolinic/detector/README.md

 ```

 ## Writing rules
-To write a rule, just drop a file to the "ruleset"-folder.
-In the best case create a function and call it, and append the output to /var/log/detector.log.
-You want a format such as module=Yourmodule, status=ON or OFF.
+- Just drop a file to the "ruleset"-folder.
+- In the best case create a function and call it, and append the output to /var/log/detector.log.
+- You want a format such as ´module=Yourmodule, status=ON´ (or OFF, or output=).